*This post contains affiliate links

 Being the know it all nature person (not really), I answered, “I don’t think that is right.”

 “It is, I heard it on Wild Krats.” he replied with a stubborn look in his eyes.
-With his no nonsense tone , he proceeded to go into detail about his favorite show, and all that he knows about the orca.
+With his no-nonsense tone, he proceeded to go into detail about his favorite show, and all that he knows about the orca.

 I thought that would deter him, but he continued to persist that he was right.
 We grabbed the computer and did the only thing I could think of to prove him wrong.
-Goggle it!!!!
+Google it!!!!

 As we waited for the search results to appear, I was pretty confident that I was right.
 I grew up with the popular Shamu, a killer whale.
 Sheesh, it is right in the name…killer whale….how could I be wrong.
 The results flashed on the screen, and little fingers and excited voices told me exactly where to click.
 Then I saw it.
 The words that would prove mommy wrong and my six year old correct.
-Who knew that an orca, or a killer whale, is actually the largest member of the dolphin.
-Well obviously my six year old does, and with a little bit of embarrassment and probably some jealousy I have to admit that due to Wild Krats his animal knowledge has once again beat out my knowledge.
+Who knew that an orca, or a killer whale, is actually the largest member of the dolphin family.
+Well obviously my six-year-old does, and with a little bit of embarrassment and probably some jealousy I have to admit that due to Wild Krats his animal knowledge has once again beat out my knowledge.

 So how did we get to this wonderful, yet embarrassing conversation?
 Simple, we were playing a sight word sensory game with an ocean animals theme.

-The day before this fun conversation we had tried our hand at coloring rice, and had made some beautiful ocean blue rice.
+The day before this fun conversation we had tried our hand at coloring rice and had made some beautiful ocean blue rice.

 Though the kiddos enjoyed making the rice, getting to play with it was even more exciting.
-I allowed them a few minutes to just play with the rice before we began the game, and then had them bury the game cards with the sight words and animals on them.
+I allowed them a few minutes to just play with the rice before we began the game and then had them bury the game cards with the sight words and animals on them.
 Now we were ready to play our Sensory Sight Word Game.